 Honors & Recognitions

-Named to the Super Lawyers "Connecticut Rising Stars" list since 2015 in the area of Estate Planning & Probate
+Named to the Super Lawyers "Connecticut Rising Stars" list since 2015 in the area of Estate Planning & Trust Litigation

-- Amended an irrevocable trust by “decanting” it under New York law
+- Amend an irrevocable trust by “decanting” it under New York law

-- Drafted an estate plan for a business owner with a blended family and a need for asset-protection planning
+- Estate planning for a business owner with a blended family and a need for asset-protection planning

-- Terminated a Charitable Remainder Unitrust on the passing of the second spouse and distributing the trust assets to the named charities
+- Terminate charitable trusts and distribute the trust assets to the named charities

 News & Insights